kaihuchen/AutonomousBackseatDriver/README.md

 Following are cases where GPT-4V has performed less than stellar:
 * In the [lane closure](#user-content-case-lane-closure) case, GPT-4V mistakenly indicated that the **right lane** was closed when it should be the **left lane**.
 * In the [wrong way](#user-content-case-wrong-way) case, GPT-4V has failed to spot that there is a car driving in the wrong direction in its initial response.
-However, further interactive queries with GPT-4V shows that it has no problem locating the car in question, giving detail description, and suggesting appropriate actions.
+However, further interactive queries with GPT-4V show that it has no problem locating the car in question, giving detail description, and suggesting appropriate actions.

+Comparison between OpenAI GPT-4V and Google Bard/Gemini (supposedly a mixture of the Pro and Ultra versions), based on limited tests on Bard.
+- Bard/Gemini seems to have more problem with picking up text in the given image.
+For example:
+    - in the [use closed lane](user-content-case-use-closed-lane) case, it combines text from different and somewhat far apart signs ("MAJOR ACCIDENT" and "16") to read "Major Accident 16".
+- Bard/Gemini seems to have more problem understanding the overall situation when there are multiple clues in the image.
+For example:
+    - in the [use closed lane](user-content-case-use-closed-lane) case, it gives advices on "LEFT LANES CLOSED" and "USE LEFT LANE" separately, seemingly not noticing that the two messages are contradictory to each other.
+    -
+-

-## Live Demo
+## Test Parameters
-A live demo named [Autonomouse Backseat Driver](https://chat.openai.com/g/g-e4IV3KhGm-autonomous-backseat-driver) is made available as a Custom GPT in OpenAI's GPTs Store.

-We named this Custom GPT **Autonomous Backseat Driver**, because we expect this component to offer only higher-level advices to the vehicle, while leaving the low-level controls to other components, kind of like a backseat passenger who offers plenty of suggestions but controls nothing.

-The cases given below are tested using this Custom GPT, which is designed with the following prompt:

-> Imagine that you are the driver of a car.
-The forward camera is showing the given image.
-Based on this image please make a recommendation on whether to speed up, maintain speed, turn around, or just advise user to pay special attention.
-If there are more than one plausible and serious hazards, report them all to the user.
-Also explain your recommendation.

-You are welcome to go to this Custom GPT to upload photo of a road scene, and the this Custom GPT will then return high-level driving suggestions along with an explanation.
+* The test results listed below are mainly derived using OpenAI's GPT-4V model.
+At this time results from Googel Bard/Gemini are much more limited, due to problem where Bard/Gemini often refuses to process a given image.
+* The LLMs in question here are meant for providing **high-level commonsense suggestions** and detailed explanations to autonomous vehicles operating in the **open world**.
+This is not for lower-level controls like lane following, navigation, or parking, but about assessing the overall situation and providing appropriate advice.
+* For the purpose of this study, issues such as cost and efficiency are intentionally ignored.
+* Note that multimodal LLM supports interactive query, which is invaluable when the case in question is complicated or confusing (see this case [standing water or sink hole](#user-content-case-standing-water-or-sink-hole))

 ## Test Cases

-Following is a list of test cases, with the following tests parameters:
+Following is a list of test cases that cover a variety of road situations.

-* At this point we conduct the tests against GPT-4V only.
-Later we may also test it with Google Gemini, or other multimodal LLM if available.
-All models are tested as-is without any fine-tuning.
-* We use an Autonomous Car as our test scenario, so test images are collected with this in mind.
-If successful, then it may indicate that applying this approach to other types of autonomous vehicles such as drones or mobile robots are also worthwhile.

 Note that the emphasis in the responses given below are mine.